ASC-Competition/ASC19-FaceSR/README.md

 ## Description about the data
 There are 300 images for validation and 300 images for scoring.
-The high resoultion for images is 96x112, and 4x down-sampling low resolution images is 24x28.
+The resoultion of HR image is 96x112, and the resolution of 4x down-sampling LR image is 24x28.

 ## Scoring the super resolution results